fermyon/developer/content/cloud/github-actions.md

 * `fermyon/actions/spin/push` - enables users to push their Spin applications to an OCI registry, and
 * `fermyon/actions/spin/deploy` - enables users to deploy their Spin applications to Fermyon Cloud.

 This tutorial will focus specifically on `fermyon/actions/spin/deploy`.
-Upon completing this tutorial, you should have a GitHub repository that builds and deploys a Spin application to Fermyon Cloud every time you commit a pull request.
+Upon completing this tutorial, you should have a GitHub repository that builds and deploys a Spin application to Fermyon Cloud every time you merge a pull request.
 Let's get started!

 ### Prerequisites